oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab3-design-the-skill/design-the-skill.md

   ![Open the Skill](images/open-skill.png " ")

-7. Navigate the page to get familar with the Terminology.
+7. Navigate the page to get familiar with the Terminology.

   ![Page Navigation](images/page-navigation.png " ")

 8. Click on the Intent(leaf icon) within the Skill to get started with your next task.

 ## Task 2: Create and Test an Intent
-Oracle Digital Assistant's underlying natural language processing (NLP) engine doesn't inherently know about the business or task that a skill is supposed to assist with.
+Oracle Digital Assistant's underlying natural language processing (NLP) engine doesn't inherently know about the business or task that skill is supposed to assist with.
 For the skill to understand what it should react to, you need to define intents and examples (utterances) for how a user would request a specific intent.

 You will create intents for finding a doctor and positive health therapy tips.

 Create the Find a Doctor intent:

 1. Click the + Intent button.
-2. Next to the Conversation Name field, click the Edit button, and enter *Find Doctor*.
+2. Next to the Conversation Name field, click the Edit button and enter *Find Doctor*.
 3. In the Name field, type *findDoctor*.
-4. Select and copy all of the example sentences below to your clipboard and paste in the *Advance Input Mode* section under Examples
+4. Select and copy all of the example sentences below to your clipboard and paste them   into the *Advance Input Mode* section under Examples

     ```
     <copy>